tradr-project/tensorflow_ros_cpp/README.md

 Except for the standard catkin variables (`tensorflow_ros_cpp_INCLUDE_DIRS`, `tensorflow_ros_cpp_LIBRARIES`, `tensorflow_ros_cpp_DEPENDS` and `tensorflow_ros_cpp_CATKIN_DEPENDS`), the following variables can be used from packages that `find_package` this package:

  - `tensorflow_ros_cpp_USES_CXX11_ABI` (bool): Whether the used Tensorflow library is built using C++11 ABI or not.
+ - `tensorflow_ros_cpp_TF_LIBRARY_VERSION` (int): Whether the found library is TF 1 or 2.

+## Configuration-time CMake variables

+These variables are read when configuring the package:

+- `TF_LIBRARY_VERSION` (int): Either 1 or 2 depending on whether you want TF 1.x or 2.x.
+This will not modify the search behavior, but it will check whatever is found, and if it does not satisfy the major version, another search method is tried.

 ## Pip installation